 Malabar maintains a Water Management Plan for all activities.
 The water management system is a closed system that does not actively draw water from external surface water sources.
 Dams and voids from historical mining practises store water.
 Most of the surface water runoff around the site is captured within the voids and then incorporated into the site water management system for reuse or storage on site.
 The water is currently used for dust suppression on unsealed roads and vehicle was down processes.
-When the Maxwell Underground Mine is operating, it will draw water from the existing dams and voids.
-No water is required to be drawn from the Hunter River for the entire life of the Maxwell Underground Mine.
+When the Maxwell Underground Project is operating, it will draw water from the existing dams and voids.
+No water is required to be drawn from the Hunter River for the entire life of the Maxwell Underground Project.

 Stock dams are located on both natural land and rehabilitated land that is suitable for grazing.